datalake101/datautils/README.md

 **Commands Included**

 varcats: Intelligently describes the contents of variables.
 It shows value labels for labeled variables, lists unique categories for categorical variables, and reports continuous or high-cardinality variables with their mean.
 It also includes an option to export the summary to a formatted Word document.

 misschk: Generates a clean, formatted report showing the count and percentage of missing values for each variable in the dataset.

 varlabels: Provides a compact, side-by-side list of variable names and their corresponding variable labels for quick reference.
-keepcat: A data management utility that keeps only the categorical variables in the dataset, based on a set of rules (value labels, strings, or a low number of unique integers).

 Example Usage